Data-Platform-Engineering/Apache-Spark/project/README.md

 - Data Lake set up to hold the Olist `Customer` and `Geolocation` Dataset and also to write the result of each business questions.

 ### Data Processing
-In the event of processing the Files with spark, some below Data processing requirement is required
+In the event of processing the Files with spark, the below Data processing requirement is required
 - tbd
 - tbd
 - tbd